orsonteodoro/oiledmachine-overlay/scripts/README.md

 # This file is required if BUMP_POLICY="latest-version"
 get_latest_version() {
 	# You must echo or print a single version string without v prefix.
+	# Parse the RSS or git tag version here.
 	# The versioning must be in distro canonical/standard form.
 	# See https://dev.gentoo.org/~ulm/pms/head/pms.html#section-3.2
 }